dhermanns/rpi-nightscout/README.md

 based on your local Raspi!

 ## Activate HTTPS
-If you would like to use e.g. the MyBG Apple Watch App, you will have to activate HTTPS to the remote monitor.
+If you would like to use e.g. the MyBG Apple Watch App, you will have to activate HTTPS for the nightscout cgm remote monitor.
 To do this, first create a private key and a certification request for your node-server:
 ```
 openssl req -nodes -newkey rsa:2048 -keyout server.key -out server.csr